 MarkerSleuth Photo Contributor: Jim Dryden and Wayne Groff, 1997

 Hawai`i, the Big Island, is home to five volcanoes—Mauna Loa, Maunakea, Kohala, Hualalāi, and Kīlauea, the youngest of the five.
-Once thought to be a satellite of Mauna Loa, scientists have determined Kīlauea is a separate volcano with its own magna producing system.
+Once considered a satellite of Mauna Loa, scientists have determined that Kīlauea is a separate volcano with its own magna-producing system.
 It has the distinction of being the most active volcano in the world.
-From 300,000-600,000 years ago to the present, it has been spewing out lava and rising from the sea.
+Evidence suggests Kīlauea began its activity from 300,000-600,000 years ago and has remained active to the present, it has been spewing out lava and rising from the sea.